MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-create-custom-report-layout.md

 2. Delete the remaining text as needed.

-### <a name="adding-data-fields"></a>Adding data fields
+### Adding data fields

 Adding data fields from a report dataset is a more advanced and requires some knowledge of the report dataset.
-For information about adding fields for data, labels, data, and images, see [Add Fields to a Word Report Layout](ui-how-add-fields-word-report-layout.md).
+For information about adding fields for data, labels, data, and images, see [Add Fields to a Word Report Layout](ui-how-add-fields-word-report-layout.md).  -->

 ## <a name="see-related-training-at-microsoft-learn"></a>See Related Training at [Microsoft Learn](/learn/modules/change-documents-dynamics-365-business-central/index)